 The technology can also contribute to tackling some of society's biggest challenges, including climate change and public diseases.

-– With artificial intelligence, you can analyze large amounts of health data to help diagnose diseases early and predict which treatments will be most effective for a given patient, he says.
+– With artificial intelligence, you can analyse large amounts of health data to help diagnose diseases early and predict which treatments will be most effective for a given patient, he says.

-– Likewise, artificial intelligence can also help fight climate change by analyzing data on weather, energy consumption and pollution to identify the most effective ways to reduce CO2 emissions and improve energy efficiency.
+– Likewise, artificial intelligence can also help fight climate change by analysing data on weather, energy consumption and pollution to identify the most effective ways to reduce CO2 emissions and improve energy efficiency.